Ford EcoBoost engine: 3.5 L (D35; second generation)

-Also announced at the 2015 Detroit Auto Show was the 2017 Ford F-150 SVT Raptor, which is powered by an all-new 3.5 L twin-turbocharged EcoBoost V6.
-This new engine will produce 450 horsepower in the Raptor, up from the previous 6.2-L V8's 411.

-The same second-generation 3.5L V6 is replacing the first-generation engine in the 2017 F-150 line-up.
-It will be standard on the F-150 Limited and remain an optional upgrade for other trim levels.
-Paired with the second-generation 3.5L EcoBoost V6 is the new 10R80 10-speed automatic transmission that was co-designed with GM.
-This new transmission will be outfitted on all second-generation 3.5L V6 EcoBoost F-150s.
-The 10-speed will be exclusive to the 3.5L EcoBoost engine in F-150s for the 2017 model year.

-Changes from previous generation

-The most prominent change is the addition of port fuel injection, while keeping the direct injectors.
-The port fuel injection was partly added due to the fuel output needs on the 3.5L HO Raptor engine, but also has several benefits for the 3.5L EcoBoost.
-It will prevent buildup on the intake valves and keep them clean due to fuel passing over the valves.
-Under certain engine conditions such as low rpm and low loads the high-pressure fuel pump and direct injection system will turn off and the engine will only use the port fuel injection, reducing efficiency losses due to the HPFP.
-Both systems will operate at cold start, which will reduce emissions that direct injection suffers due to cold cylinder walls and lower fuel atomization.
+The most prominent change compared to the first generation is the addition of port fuel injection, while retaining the direct injectors.
+The port fuel injection was partly added due to the fuel output needs on the 3.5L HO Raptor engine, but also has several other benefits.
+It will prevent carbon buildup on the intake valves and keep them clean due to fuel passing over the valves.
+Under certain engine conditions such as low rpm and low loads, the high-pressure fuel pump and direct injection system will deactivate and the engine will only use the port fuel injection, reducing efficiency losses from driving the high pressure fuel pump.
+Both systems will operate at cold start, which will reduce the increased emissions that direct injection suffers caused by cold cylinder walls and lower fuel atomization.